COOK – Pudding to power

 The challenge

-Llefrith Henfaes is an upland family-owned dairy farm in north Wales, working in partnership with another family, milking 300 Jersey x Friesian dairy cows.
+Gethin Rowlands and Rheinalt Williams are business partners who own and operate the Pennant Dairy Farm in Snowdonia in North Wales, milking 300 Jersey x Friesian dairy cows.
 They currently produce 1,500,000 litres of milk a year.
 Similar to other dairy farms, it generates large volumes of slurry within the milking sheds that are currently discharged into slurry pits.

 Our solution

-The partnership wanted to look at extracting the energy value from the cow slurry to decarbonise the farm and enable them to meet incoming regulations.
-The project will bring a significant carbon reduction due to decreased methane emissions from the slurry pits, alongside the renewable energy generation.
+The partnership wanted to look at extracting the energy value from their cow slurry to decarbonise the farm and enable them to meet incoming regulations.
+The project brought with it significant carbon reductions due to decreased methane emissions from the slurry pits, alongside the renewable energy generation.

 *324 MWh of renewable electricity will power the farm all year round and will export additional energy to the grid, creating income diversification for the farmer.
 The recovered heat from the CHP unit will heat water for cleaning milking pipes twice a day.